govuk-one-login/data-analytics-platform/README.md

 Because they use real TxMA event queues (from external AWS accounts and not in our IaC code), deployment to higher environments&ast; relies on the following AWS System Manager Parameters being available in the target account:

-&ast; These parameters are also required in the _dev_ account for the reasons mentioned above (_dev_ currently having the real TxMA staging queue)
+&ast; These parameters are also required in the _dev_ account for the reasons mentioned above (_dev_ currently having the real TxMA staging queue).
+They are additionally required in the _production preview_ account as it also has a real TxMA queue.

 | Name              | Description                                                                 |
 |-------------------|-----------------------------------------------------------------------------|